carl-egge/github-file-scraper/README.md

 - The search results can be filtered according to various criteria
   - If specified the script will only include data that falls under open source licenses in order to avoid copyright issues
   - You can also decide whether or not to include forks in the search
-- The script is built using [Python](https://docs.python.org/3/) and the [requests](https://pypi.org/project/requests/) package
+- The script is built using [Python](https://docs.python.org/3/) and the _requests_ and _gitpython_ package.

 **Script Steps**

 1. Stratified Search on GitHub Search API
-2. For each repository collect files
+2. For each repository clone it into file system
 3. For each file collect commit history
-4. For each commit get content
+4. For each commit try to flatten file using the repo
-5. Store in local sqlite database
+5. Build document with flattened commit history of source code
+6. Add document to local MongoDB instance

 ## How To Use